 3. Birmingham Botanical Gardens

-Visit the ornate Tropical Glasshouse which dates back to the mid-late1800s, and see the range of banana trees, cocoa plants, flamingo flowers and a pond filled with Koi Carp.
+I particularly enjoyed the ornate Tropical Glasshouse which dates back to the mid-late1800s, where you can see a range of banana trees, cocoa plants, flamingo flowers and a pond filled with Koi Carp.

 Alternatively, for a fragrant experience, the Mediterranean Glasshouse boasts a range of lemon, lime and satsuma trees.